astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 If it's your first time deploying, expect to wait a minute or two for the Docker Image to build.
 If the deployment was successful, your code changes will appear directly in Airflow.

-#### What gets Deployed?
+### What gets Deployed?

 Everything in the project directory where you ran `$ astro dev init` is bundled into a Docker image and deployed to your Airflow Deployment on Astronomer Cloud.
 Note that we don't deploy any of the Metadata associated with your local Airflow Deployment; just the code.

-For more information on what gets built into your image, refer to the [Customizing your Image](/docs/cloud/stable/develop/customize-image/) guide.
+For more information about what gets built into your image, read [Customizing your Image](/docs/cloud/stable/develop/customize-image/).

 ## Considerations: Kubernetes Namespaces